423s23/G4-DrRx/README.md

 ## Documentation for Users
 ### Description of the Project
-This is a Zero Feature Release of the DrRx software.
-It is able to open a window with placeholders for Mental Health Questionnaires and a Patient Information collection placeholder.
+This is a Feature Complete Release of the DrRx software.
+It is able to complete a search query for a patient's information, open a separate window to display that information, and provide results from the most recent test data from the patient's survey results.

 ### To Obtain and Install the Software
 Within this repository, navigate through to the Project/JavaCode folder.
-Inside is three files, Questionnaire_Application, Questions, and application; download all three and place them all within the same folder, perferably onto the desktop.
+Inside are three files, Questionnaire_Application, Check_Data, and DrRx_Application; download all three and place them all within the same folder, perferably onto the desktop.
+In the same repository, navigate to the Project/testData folder.
+Download the sampleinput.csv file and place it in the same folder as the other previously downloaded files.
 The DrRx software is now installed.

 ### To Run the Software
-Find the folder on your desktop where the three files are located.
-Double click on the application.jar file to open and run the software.
+Find the folder on your desktop where the files are located.
+Double click on the DrRx_Application.jar file from the previous step.
+The Patient Search Window is displayed and the application is now running.

 ### To Use the Software
-With the DrRx software running, a fullscreen window will appear.
-The current buttons include: Personal Info, Quiz 1, Quiz 2, Quiz 3 and Quiz 4.
-Click on a button to open another window.
-To use the quiz window in this release, open a quiz by clicking the corresponding button, select one option for an answer.
-The 'Next' button is currently inactive.
-To return to the main questionnaire window, close the current window in the upper right corner.
+With the DrRx application running, the Patient Search Window is displayed.
+Patients can be searched by LAST NAME ONLY.
+A set of data has been provided and can be accessed by searching for 'Bob', 'Wagner', or 'Smith'.
+Searching these names will provide a new window of patient information.
+To search another name, click the 'Back' button at the bottom of the screen or simply close the Patient Information Window.

+To add more patients into the current system, open the sampleinput.csv file from the same folder where the DrRx_Application.jar file is located.
+You will see each patient is a separate line.
+To add a patient into the system, follow this exact format documented here and shown in the provided patients:

+FirstName,LastName,DOB,PHQ-9,#,#,#,#,#,#,#,#,#,GAD-7,#,#,#,#,#,#,#,ISI,#,#,#,#,#,#,#,ASRS,#,#,#,#,#,#,CSS,#,#,#,#,#,#,#

+First Name - Joe
+Last Name - Smith
+DOB - 3_29_2019
+PHQ-9, 2, 1, 1, 2, 3, 1, 0, 1, 1,
+GAD-7, 0, 0, 3, 1, 0, 2, 1,

 ### To Report a Bug
 EDIT THIS: probably using the issues tab in github